Autos power acceleration in European shares

 "People are putting cash into equities and the upward move could prolong a little bit, as no one wants to miss the rally.
 But we need some confirmation to see that things are indeed improving.
 It's too early to call the bottom of the market."

-Sectors linked to global growth rose, with the STOXX Europe 600 Automobile index .SXAP up 3.7 percent while the Basic Resources index .SXPP, which fell 30 percent in 2011, increased 3.4 percent.
+Sectors linked to global growth rose, with the STOXX Europe 600 Automobile index up 3.7 percent while the Basic Resources index, which fell 30 percent in 2011, increased 3.4 percent.

 Charts showed Tuesday's price action had improved outlook for the Euro STOXX 50, which bounced back after falling in the previous four sessions.